mosswg/AES/readme.md

 S-Box Arrays: [Wikipedia](https://en.wikipedia.org/wiki/Rijndael_S-box)
 #### Encryption
 The Sub Bytes step uses an array of 256-bytes indexed with each byte in the state and the result in placed back into the state in the same position.
 The pre-computed S-Box values can be found at the link above. \
-The State modification can be seen below where ``S`` is the S-Box array:
+The state modification can be seen below where ``S`` is the S-Box array:
 ```
 ---------------------           ---------------------------------
 | s0 | s4 | s8 | sc |       \   | S[s0] | S[s4] | S[s8] | S[sc] |